BRT5 Bird Census of the Sava River in Slovenia

 Little tern – Sterna albifrons

-This project will be very interesting because the entire Sava has never been monitored during the breeding season, and this data from the water surface will be very important for future research and comparisons, since many parts of the river are not accessible to the fieldworkers from the banks.
-I am interested in the density and species diversity of birds in the various parts of the Sava and of course the impact of hydroelectric power on birds.
+The gathered data, once analyzed, will be very important for future research and comparisons, since many parts of the river are not accessible to the fieldworkers from the banks.
+We will look into the density and species diversity of birds in the various parts of the Sava and of course the impact of HPPs on birds.